Kenilworth Road: Structure and facilities

 The ground is made up of five stands—opposite the eponymous Kenilworth Stand is the Oak Road End, and to the left is the Main Stand, which is flanked to its right by the David Preece Stand.
-Opposite them stand a row of executive boxes.
+Opposite them is the Bobbers Stand.

 The Main Stand covers approximately two-thirds of the length of the pitch, though the attached enclosure is longer, covering the whole distance.
 The Main Stand, which seats 4,277 fans, also contains the dressing rooms, club offices and television gantry, as well as a number of supporting pillars, a car park and the Nick Owen and Eric Morecambe suites.
 To the Main Stand's right, in the corner above the end of the enclosure and next to the Kenilworth Stand, is the David Preece Stand, a family area which seats 711 spectators.
 The David Preece Stand acquired its present name in 2008, a year after the former player's death.

-Opposite the Main and Preece Stands are 25 executive boxes, which have an attached net to catch balls directed over them and a total capacity of 209.
-The Bobbers Stand stood here until 1986, when the seats were removed from the stand and replaced with the boxes.
+Opposite the Main and Preece Stands is the Bobbers Stand.
+In 1986, the original Bobbers was rebuilt, with the seats removed and replaced with 25 executive boxes.
+However, upon the club's promotion to the Premier League in 2023, Kenilworth Road required significant upgrades to meet the league's minimum requirements.
+One of the major pieces of work was the construction of a new Bobbers Stand containing around 1,000 seats.

 To the right of the Main Stand is the 3,229-seater Kenilworth Stand, which backs onto Kenilworth Road.
 The Club Shop is behind this stand, which was once an open terrace but is now a roofed all-seater stand.
 In the corner between the Kenilworth Stand and the boxes is the stadium clock.

 Opposite the Kenilworth Stand is the Oak Road End, which bears an electronic scoreboard on its roof and can seat a maximum of 1,800 fans.
 Originally a home section, the Oak Road End was turned into a stand for away fans only at the start of the 1991–92 season.
 Early in the 2013–14 season, the Oak Road End was re-opened for home supporters for fixtures where visiting support was predicted to be especially low, with the section for away fans moved to A Block of the Kenilworth Stand for these games.
 Later that season, it was announced that the stand was available for shared use between both home and away supporters, increasing Kenilworth Road's home capacity by 15%.
 The Oak Road End has an entrance that is often considered unusual, requiring spectators to go through an entrance built into the row of houses and up stairs to the stand.